zopefoundation/zc.relationship/src/zc/relationship/README.rst

 http://dev.plone.org/plone/browser/plone.relations/trunk/plone/relations

 This current document describes the relationship index.
-See container.txt for documentation of the relationship container.
+See container.rst for documentation of the relationship container.

 **PLEASE NOTE: the index in zc.relationship, described below, now exists for backwards compatibility.  zc.relation.catalog now contains the most recent,